mastotron/mastotron/README.md

 ## Installation

 Right now Mastodon is a desktop application rather than a website you can navigate to right away.
 This is primarily so that the (already minimal) data it collects stays entirely on your hardware rather than on a server somewhere.
-That makes it safer and free to run: no server costs, no risk of hacking, etc.
+That makes it safer and free to run: no server costs, less risk of hacking, etc.

 Maybe one day we could make a mobile app, though the graphical interface would probably need to be redesigned.